mdavid626/fides-sample-app/README.md

 Client side routing is done using `react-router`.
 Data loading is managed by `react-query`.
 Dates are parsed and formatted using `date-fns`.

+Mobile screen sizes are supported using media queries.

 The app has 100% coverage of unit and integration test.

 ## Deployment